Roderick Roach and “The Lightning-Struck Tower”

 Yet the biggest difference of all, I believe, actually has nothing to do with Bert or Dumbledore and everything to do with the villains: our respective Lords, Spittleworth and Voldemort.

 There is one text that I find crucial to understanding the Potter books: Machiavelli’s The Prince.
-I discuss at length in my Dumbledore book, Life and Lies, that Albus Dumbledore clearly subscribes to the teachings of Niccolo Machiavelli about how to be an effective leader.
+I discuss at length in my Dumbledore book, The Life and Lies of Albus Percival Wulfric Brian Dumbledore, that Albus Dumbledore clearly subscribes to the teachings of Niccolò Machiavelli about how to be an effective leader.
 Many other writers over the years have written about Snape and Machiavelli.

 Chapter XVII of The Prince makes this statement:

 Nevertheless a prince ought to inspire fear in such a way that, if he does not win love, he avoids hatred; because he can endure very well being feared whilst he is not hated, which will always be as long as he abstains from the property of his citizens and subjects and from their women.
 But when it is necessary for him to proceed against the life of someone, he must do it on proper justification and for manifest cause.

 The last sentence is precisely where Spittleworth trips up.